 I have always explored my back yard but almost never on foot.
 The freedom of discovery and adventure, remembering the path of those that have walked before me is the simple why!
-Last week I drove to Wellington, across the North Island to Whanganui, down the west coast and returned via the east coast.
+Mid 2021, I drove to Wellington across the North Island to Whanganui, down the west coast and returned via the east coast.
 A round trip on roads I haven’t travelled for a long while, roads each side of the Tararua and Ruahine Ranges.
-I’ll be walking in the Tararua Ranges in a couple of months.
+I’ll be walking in the Tararua Ranges late 2021.
 Thrilling!

-I know New Zealand pretty well doing these road trips but this long path is only known best by those who walk it.
+I know New Zealand pretty well in doing these road trips but the long path or Te Araroa is only known best by those who walk.

 Our land is fragile due to weather and other natural change and is further impacted by our walking presence.
 Paths are widened by hikers avoiding tricky sections by not staying on the designated path trampling on vegetation beside the track.
 Often there are options to pass wet muddy areas but my plan is to go straight up the middle where possible.

 The leave no trace is very important to me.

 When hiking in the Kaimai Ranges I noticed a tree had fallen across the track and down a steep slope, it looked a recent fall.
 The area of fresh vegetation was compacted by hikers walking down the slippery slope and around instead of finding a way through.
 The impact looked like a congregation had taken place trampling a wide girth with a path around the area totally trampled and bare.